makeruniverse/docs/docs/blog/posts/when-do-startups-die?.md

     - Holger
 ---

-An undervalued heuristic in companies is to favor teams with a high level of energy over those, with a high strategic fit.
+An great heuristic I've seen in companies is when managers go all in on teams that show a high level of energy, irrespective of whether it is a top priority project or not.

 Like startups, project teams also don't die when they run out of cash; they die when their members run out of energy.

-Energy trumps strategy.
+Go to where the energy is.
+This is where progress happens.